isomerpages/moe-compassvalesec/_our-people/Partnership with Parents.md

 #### Why join PSG?

-As parents of CVSS students, you are automatically a member of the PSG.
-As a PSG Member, you can get involved by:
+As parents of CVSS students, you are automatically a member of the PSG.&nbsp;&nbsp;As a PSG Member, you can get involved by:&nbsp;

 1. Attending training / educational workshops

-2. Participating in social and educational programmes for students and other parents
+2. Participating in social and educational programmes for students and other parents&nbsp;

-3. Being part of the feedback unit to build a nurturing, caring school and home environment for your child
+3. Being part of the feedback unit to build a nurturing, caring school and home environment for your child&nbsp;

 For more information or queries, please email us at **cvss@moe.edu.sg**

-### Useful Parenting Tips (click titles below to access documents)
+### Useful Parenting Tips&nbsp;(click&nbsp;titles&nbsp;below to access documents)

 * [Building Resilience in Your Child](/files/(1)%20Building%20Resilience%20in%20Your%20Child_2019.pdf)
 * [Developing your child to be a positive peer influence online](/files/(2)%20DEVELOPING%20YOUR%20CHILD%20TO%20BE%20A%20POSITIVE%20PEER%20INFLUENCE%20ONLINE_2019.pdf)